 - Average Winter High Temperatures: Upper 40s to low 50s

 - Days of Sunshine per year: 300+

 Sandoval Ranch lies in Colorado GMU 140, which is known as one of the best trophy big game units in the state.
 Elk, mule deer, bear, pronghorn, mountain lion, turkeys, and the occasional whitetail deer inhibit the ranch.
 This is simply an outstanding mule deer hunting ranch.
-Many 180”+ bucks have been harvested here over the years.
+Many 180”+ Boone and Crockett bucks have been harvested here over the years.
 The deer habitat is ideal, with lots of rougher mesas and buttes, plenty of pinon/cedar/ponderosa country along with pockets of irrigated meadows.

 There are also some great antelope bucks on this property.
 While the elk come and go on the property, bears and turkeys are abundant.

 The ranch will easily accommodate 300 pair during normal and even light moisture years.
 The irrigated lands provide sufficient winter feed.
 There are three sets of working corrals on the property, one with calving sheds, and reliable water is provided by earthen tanks, several creeks, and an extensive pipeline and tank system.
 The property is completely perimeter and pasture fenced with two-track roads throughout.